zmcui/vimrc/README.md

 :copen
 ```
 ### YouCompleteMe

+#### User Guide
+- C-family Semantic Completion
+There are 2 methods which can be used to provide compile flags to clang:
+1. Option 1: Use a compilation database
+> If no .ycm_extra_conf.py is found, YouCompleteMe automatically tries to load a compilation database if there is one.

+2. Option 2: Provide the flags manually

 > For a more elaborate example, see ycmd's own[ .ycm_extra_conf.py](https://raw.githubusercontent.com/Valloric/ycmd/66030cd94299114ae316796f3cad181cac8a007c/.ycm_extra_conf.py).
 You should be able to use it as a starting point